23 September 2018

 Collier's Magazine 24 June 1944

 Sgt.
-Basilone's story and heroics are well-known to readers so I will only recount them briefly.
-He was born in 1916 while the long-time Raritan family was living in Buffalo, New York.
-Within a couple of years, they were back in the Boro with John attending St. Bernard's parochial school.
+Basilone's story and heroics are well-known to readers, so I will recount them briefly.
+He was born in 1916, while the long-time Raritan family lived in Buffalo, New York.
+Within a few years, they were back in the Boro, with John attending St. Bernard's parochial school.
 He dropped out after 8th grade and enlisted in the army in 1934 at the age of 17.
 Posted to the Philippines, he picked up his nickname "Manilla John" through his boxing prowess.
-He returned to the States after three years of service, then joined the Marines in 1940.
+He returned to the States after three years of service and then joined the Marines in 1940.

 18 September 1943 Home News